OOQQ-dot/sega-saturn-disc-matrix-font/README.md

 # Sega Saturn disc matrix font (SSDM)
 <img src="https://ooqq.me/blob/ssdm/ssdm.png" align="center" width="100%" alt="SSDM">
+###### ??GS-9126P-01302-P2KFL?

-if you ever have owned a japanese Sega Saturn game, some of the discs come with a fancy code label on the inner ring
+If you ever have owned a japanese Sega Saturn game, some of the discs come with a fancy code on the inner ring

 ### why?
-due the coronavirus confinement, i had plenty of time to spare and so, tried to reverse-engineering the code, successfully must add
+Due the coronavirus confinement, I had plenty of time to spare and so, I tried to reverse-engineering this code that always intrigued me.
+Successfully must add.

 ### how?
-the code is just a simple array of bits, 64 in size, the bottom line of every grid just marks the bottom position for correct orientation and reading, the grid is numbered from 0 to 5 as follows, the code is used to simply encode each game id number, which are all unique
+* The code is just a simple array of bits, 64 in size.
+* The line of every grid marks the bottom position for correct orientation and optical reading by a machine.
+* The grid is numbered from 0 to 5 to adress each bit.
+* The code is used here to simply encode each game id number, which are all unique.

-MATRIX GRID
+THE MATRIX GRID
 ```
 5 3 1
 4 2 0
 - - -
 ```

-luckyly, I had enough games (or samples) to have a clear representation of each number (minus number 8), a symbol (-), and 4 letters (P, K, G, S).
-It was easy to decode the format following a binary pattern and placing the known numbers on it
+Luckyly, I had enough games (or samples) to have a clear representation of each number (minus number 8), a symbol (-), and 4 letters (P, K, G, S).
+It was easy to decode the format following a binary pattern and placing the known numbers on it:
 ```
 543210
 110000 0